labex-labs/labex-cheatsheets/docs/cheatsheets/en/css.md

   <BaseQuizOption value="D">Centers a block element vertically</BaseQuizOption>

   <BaseQuizAnswer>
-    `margin: 0 auto` sets top and bottom margins to 0 and left/right margins to auto, which centers a block-level element horizontally within its container.
+    <code>margin: 0 auto</code> sets top and bottom margins to 0 and left/right margins to auto, which centers a block-level element horizontally within its container.
   </BaseQuizAnswer>
 </BaseQuiz>